 The Round Top area hosts two big antiques shows annually.
-Venues are open in Burton, Carmine, Round Top, Warrenton, Oldenburg, Kenney — but are collectively known as the Round Top Antique Show.
+Venues are open in Burton, Carmine, Round Top, Warrenton, Fayetteville, Oldenburg, Kenney — but are collectively known as the Round Top Antique Show.

 The spring version begins mid-March and runs through the first weekend in April while the fall edition commences mid-September and ends the first weekend in October.

 There is no way you can describe it quickly, but we’ve pulled together a bunch of resources.